NVIDIA/TransformerEngine/examples/jax/encoder/README.md

 1. The model parallelism as known as tensor parallelism (TP) divides a model for multiple devices, and each device has part of model parameters.
 This example inherits previous DP example, but divides a model to two devices.

 2. To set up device mesh for TP, adding a new named axis called `model`, which is used for sharding parameters of the model across devices.
+This example divides the model to two parts (`num_gpu_tp = 2`).
+One device only has half of the model.

-3. On the model side, the first `te.DenseGeneral` is divided by columns and second one is divided by rows for TP.
+3. On the model side, The `te.TransformerLayer` doesn't need additional settings because it has the default axis name already.
+It will be divided by `DEVICE_TP_AXIS` when model initialization.
+The first `te.DenseGeneral` is divided by columns and second one is divided by rows for TP.
 Because `te.DenseGeneral` doesn't have the default named axis, the names must be set manually by passing `kernel_axes` and `bias_axes` arguments.
 Then, the rest of the workflow is similar to the previous example.

 4. The tips for debugging TP:
     * Use [inspect_array_sharding](https://jax.readthedocs.io/en/latest/_autosummary/jax.debug.inspect_array_sharding.html) or [visualize_array_sharding](https://jax.readthedocs.io/en/latest/_autosummary/jax.debug.visualize_array_sharding.html) to check the shape of activations and weights.